funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we efficiently manage the statuses in function of the test type ?
+How can we efficiently manage the statuses in function of the test type?

 Documentation
 ^^^^^^^^^^^^^